-RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-This is delivered through some elements of "Group" in Year 7, the tutor programme in year 7 & 8 and through bespoke lesson in Year 9, 10 & 11.
+RSE is taught within the personal, social, health and economic (Personal Development) education curriculum.
+This is delivered through the tutor programme in all year groups and through bespoke lessons in Year 9, 10 & 11.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in Religious Studies (RS) lessons in Year 7 -9 and Ethics and Belief lessons in Year 10 & 11.
+This is also supported by our assembly programme, our enrichment session during tutor time and appropriate outside speakers where necessary.